hmsk/vite-plugin-markdown/README.md

   // When "Mode.HTML" is requested
   const html: string;

+  // When "Mode.RAW" is requested
+  const raw: string

   // When "Mode.React" is requested.
 VFC could take a generic like React.VFC<{ MyComponent: TypeOfMyComponent }>
   import React from 'react'